WidgetKing/cpextra/docs/README.md

 features:

 - title: I need help with a variable!
   details: Enter the variable name into the search bar.
-Otherwise, [click here](./variables/command) to view the variable help.
+Otherwise, <a href="/variables/command.html">click here</a> to view the variable help.
 On wide screens a list of variable's will appear on the left.
 On small screens you will need to tap the menu button to view the list.

 - title: Where do I get CpExtra?
-  details: CpExtra is available to purchase from the Infosemantics website.
-[Click here](https://www.infosemantics.com.au/?q=adobe-captivate-widgets/cpextra) to view the product page.
+  details: CpExtra is available to purchase from the Infosemantics website. <a href="https://www.infosemantics.com.au/?q=adobe-captivate-widgets/cpextra">Click here</a> to view the product page.

 footer: All rights reserved Infosemantics | Copyright 2020-present Infosemantics